-Homing is a sound art work created by artists Jen Southern and Sam Thulin with the Media Innovation Studio at the University of Central Lancashire.
-The experience begins at the Roll of Honour in the Harris Museum & Art Gallery and moves out onto the Flag Market and the Cenotaph.
-The work is accessed through headphones.
+Homing was a sound art work created by artists Jen Southern and Sam Thulin with the Media Innovation Studio at the University of Central Lancashire.
+The experience, accessed through headphones, began at the Roll of Honour in the Harris Museum & Art Gallery and moved out onto the Flag Market and the Cenotaph.

-Homing uses sound to make connections at a distance; between presence and absence, people and place, displacement and home.
+Homing used sound to make connections at a distance; between presence and absence, people and place, displacement and home.

-At the Roll of Honour, a sound composition from the cemeteries at the Somme can be heard, with all the sensory qualities of the local conditions; wind, rain, whistling, stonework.
-Out on the Flag Market, these sounds give way to fragments of stories from the men in the trenches; a stilted marriage proposal, an enquiry about health, a thank you for kippers sent through the post, a description of daily conditions and accounts of the terrible realities of the conflict.
+At the Roll of Honour, a sound composition from the cemeteries at the Somme was heard, with all the sensory qualities of the local conditions; wind, rain, whistling, stonework.
+Out on the Flag Market, these sounds gave way to fragments of stories from the men in the trenches; a stilted marriage proposal, an enquiry about health, a thank you for kippers sent through the post, a description of daily conditions and accounts of the terrible realities of the conflict.

-Approaching the Cenotaph, the soldiers’ words are disrupted by ever intensifying GPS interference.
-This distant, targeting technology of modern day warfare, creates a sonic fog through which individual voices can no longer be heard, reflecting the difficulty of communication through the constant battle between signal and noise.
+Approaching the Cenotaph, the soldiers’ words became disrupted by ever intensifying GPS interference.
+This distant, targeting technology of modern day warfare, created a sonic fog through which individual voices could no longer be heard, reflecting the difficulty of communication through the constant battle between signal and noise.

-Homing contrasts the modes of communication used in WW1 and contemporary war.
-Voices from the harrowing fight on the front collide with the current technology that emphasises accuracy, immediacy and removal of the body from warfare, but that cannot know the context on the ground.
+Homing contrasted the modes of communication used in WW1 and contemporary war.
+Voices from the harrowing fight on the front collided with the current technology that emphasises accuracy, immediacy and removal of the body from warfare, but that cannot know the context on the ground.

 Homing was shown at the Harris Museum & Art Gallery, Preston, 21st May – 11 November 2016.